framps/raspiBackup/README.md

 * Create an unattended full system backup with no shutdown of the system or any other manual intervention just by starting raspiBackup using cron.
 Important services can be stopped before starting the backup and are started again when the backup finished.
 * Any device mountable on Linux can be used as backupspace (local USB disk, remote nfs drive, remote samba share, remote ssh server using sshfs, remote ftp server using curlftpfs, webdav drive using davfs, ...).
 * Standard Linux backup tools dd, tar and rsync can be used to create the backup.
-* An external rootpartition, Raspberry 3 USB boot images and NOOBS images are supported.
+* An external rootpartition and Raspberry 3 USB boot images are supported.
 * Status eMail sent when backup finished (Telegram prototype exists already)
 * UI installer configures all major options to get raspiBackup up and running in 5 minutes
 * Much more features ...
 (See doc below)